Terfenol-D: Physical properties

 The alloy has the highest magnetostriction of any alloy, up to 0.002 m/m at saturation; it expands and contracts in a magnetic field.
 Terfenol-D has a large magnetostriction force, high energy density, low sound velocity, and a low Young's modulus.
 At its most pure form, it also has low ductility and a low fracture resistance.
 Terfenol-D is a gray alloy that has different possible ratios of its elemental components that always follow a formula of auto=1|Tb_{x}Dy_{1−x}Fe2.
 The addition of dysprosium made it easier to induce magnetostrictive responses by making the alloy require a lower level of magnetic fields.
 When the ratio of Tb and Dy is increased, the resulting alloy's magnetostrictive properties will operate at temperatures as low as −200 °C, and when decreased, it may operate at a maximum of 200 °C. The composition of Terfenol-D allows it to have a large magnetostriction and magnetic flux when a magnetic field is applied to it.
 This case exists for a large range of compressive stresses, with a trend of decreasing magnetostriction as the compressive stress increases.
+Crush strength has been shown (unpublished) to be quite high under certain conditions.
 There is also a relationship between the magnetic flux and compression in which when the compressive stress increases, the magnetic flux changes less drastically.
 Terfenol-D is mostly used for its magnetostrictive properties, in which it changes shape when exposed to magnetic fields in a process called magnetization.
 Magnetic heat treatment is shown to improve the magnetostrictive properties of Terfenol-D at low compressive stress for certain ratios of Tb and Dy.